pavlotsyhanok/personal-blog/_posts/1999-01-01-ai-model-for-shipping-in-canada.markdown

 ## Proposed Solution

 We propose the development of a machine learning (ML) algorithm that utilizes geolocation data, satellite imagery, and urban planning records to create a Canadian Residential and Commercial Address Index (CRCAI).
+A key component of this solution will be leveraging Google's Open Buildings 2.5D Temporal dataset, which provides detailed geospatial data that can enhance the accuracy of address classification.
 This solution will categorically segment addresses into the following:

 - **Residential (Suburbs):** Single-family homes, low-rise apartments, and townhomes.
 - **Residential (High-Rise):** High-rise apartments and densely populated areas.